Where to stay in the Canary Islands?

 Hiking and nature

-For hiking and scenery, we recommend a more central accommodation or in the greener north (in Tenerife) and/or in a quieter village (in Lanzarote).
+For hiking and scenery, we recommend more central accommodation or a base in the greener north in Tenerife and/or in a quieter village in Lanzarote.
 You’ll save time on drives and enjoy a more local atmosphere.
 You’ll simply spend your days exploring spectacular landscapes one after another.

 Family trip

 With family, you usually don’t want to overcomplicate things.
-You’re mainly looking for convenience to travel with peace of mind.
-In that sense, choose a spot with beaches, restaurants and activities nearby.
+You’re mainly looking for convenience so you can travel with peace of mind.
+In that sense, choose a spot with beaches, restaurants, and activities nearby.
 The seaside areas in the south of Tenerife and the most practical resort areas in Lanzarote are often the most comfortable.
-Look closely at options with a kitchen or family suites to feel more at ease and enjoy a certain freedom and independence.
+Look closely at options with a kitchen or family suites to feel more at ease and enjoy a certain amount of freedom and independence.

 Budget trip and longer stays